Earnshaw State College: Banyo State High School

 In the 1961 school year, the school had an enrollment of 980 students, 580 boys and 400 girls.
 The school offered a number of sporting programs to both boys and girls.
 As of 1961, the boys were offered Rugby League, Australian Rules Football, Hockey, Tennis, and Cricket.
 Girls were provided Basketball, Hockey, Tennis, and (as of 1962) Softball.

 Teams of Earnshaw students from Grades 10, 11 and 12 won the 2010, 2011, and 2012 Global Enterprise Challenge.

 In 2013, the school was evacuated due to a strong gas leak in the area, three people from the college were taken to hospital.
 Classes resumed later that day.

 Sporting houses

 The College has three sporting houses, Bradman, O'Neil, and Rafter.
 Bradman is named after Donald Bradman and the representative colour for the house is blue.
 O'Neill is named after Susie O'Neill and the representative colour for the house is green.
 Finally, Rafter is named after Patrick Rafter and the representative colour for the house is red.

 Notable alumni

-Banyo State High School (1954 - 2002)
+Banyo State High School (1954–2002)

-Leanne Linard, Member for the Queensland seat of Nudgee and is the Minister for Children and Youth Justice and Minister for Multicultural Affairs in the Palaszczuk Government.
+Leanne Linard, Member for the Queensland seat of Nudgee and was the Minister for Children and Youth Justice and Minister for Multicultural Affairs in the Palaszczuk Government.

 Seath Holswich, Member for Queensland seat of Pine Rivers (2012–15) and Assistant Minister for Natural Resources and Mines (2014–15) in the Newman Government.
 He was Banyo State High School Captain in 1994.

 Yvonne Chapman, Queensland Member of Parliament from 1983 until 1989.